imochoa/navi-cheats/README.md

 # If you want to use SSH run:
-git remote set-url --add origin  git@github.com:imochoa/navi-cheats.git
+ git remote add origin git@github.com:imochoa/navi-cheats.git